SEC540: Cloud Security and DevSecOps Automation

 Laptop Requirements

-Important!
-Bring your own system configured according to these instructions.
+Students must bring their own system configured according to these instructions.

 A properly configured system is required to fully participate in this course.
-If you do not carefully read and follow these instructions, you will not be able to fully participate in hands-on exercises in your course.
-Therefore, please arrive with a system meeting all of the specified requirements.
+If you do not carefully read and follow these instructions, you will likely leave the class unsatisfied because you will not be able to participate in hands-on exercises that are essential to this course.
+Therefore, we strongly urge you to arrive with a system meeting all the requirements specified for the course.

 • Fully update your host operating system prior to the class to ensure you have the right drivers and patches installed.